-Road block as a new strategy for the treatment of Alzheimer'sAugust 22nd, 2011 in Medical research /
+Road block as a new strategy for the treatment of Alzheimer'sAugust 22, 2011 in Medicine & Health / Medical research

 Blocking a transport pathway through the brain cells offers new prospects to prevent the development of Alzheimer's.
 Wim Annaert and colleagues of VIB and K.U.
 Leuven discovered that two main agents involved in the inception of Alzheimer's disease, the amyloid beta precursor protein (APP) and the beta secretase enzyme (BACE1), follow a different path through the brain cells to meet up.
 It is during the eventual meeting between protein and enzyme that the basis is laid for the development of the disease.
 The results of the study were published in the Proceedings of the National Academy of Sciences.

 Wim Annaert suggests that "closing off or rerouting the path which beta secretase follows to get to APP may perhaps be used to inhibit the rise of the disease.
 However, a great deal of additional research will be necessary to confirm whether this discovery can effectively lead to a drug."